jupyterhub/jupyterhub/docs/source/contributing/tests.rst

 ==================

 #.
 Make sure you have completed :ref:`contributing/setup`.
 Once completed, you should be able
-   to start ``jupyterhub`` through a web browser as well as the command line.
+   to run ``jupyterhub`` on your command line and access JupyterHub from your browser at http://localhost:8000.
 By doing this, it is ensured that the dev environment is properly set up for tests to run.

 #.
 You can run all tests in JupyterHub